 Excellent code readability

 The most distinguished feature recognized by many programmers is the simplicity of the language.
-The short and intuitive command line arguments create in a much clearer and shorter code in comparison with C++, Java or others.
+The short and intuitive command line arguments create a much clearer and shorter code in comparison with C++, Java or others.
 In addition, it is easy to learn and understand even without previous knowledge of coding.
 Besides, reaching a certain skill in Python may be a good starting point for learning another programming language.
 In addition, the easy and short code allows speedy creation of software prototypes.

 An extensive standard library

 The standard library is very comprehensive and comprises many built-in modules.
-The included functionality makes it widely applicable on the “out of the box” principle, without third-party add-ons.
+The included functionality makes it widely applicable to the “out of the box” principle, without third-party add-ons.
 However, thanks to additional frameworks and libraries, Python earned its recognition as a general-purpose language covering virtually every goal and requirement for software development.

 Support of several programming paradigms

 Python supports different types of programming paradigms, including functional, reflection, and object-oriented coding.
 That’s why Python is good for almost every software project regardless of the target industry, which is proven by multiple and extremely diverse web apps made with Python.
 The list of world-famous services and companies that use Python includes such giants as Youtube, Instagram, Dropbox, Spotify, Pinterest, Uber, Reddit, Netflix, and others.